NVlabs/FPSci/data-files/experimentConfigReadme.md

 ],
 ```

-## Frame Rate Modes
-The `frameRate` parameter in any given session config can be used in 3 different modes:
-* If the `frameRate` parameter is set to a value >> refresh rate of the display (we suggest `8192fps`), then the program runs in "unlocked" mode wherein as many frames as can be drawn are rendered per displayed frame.
-This is the common mode of operation in many modern games.
-* If the `frameRate` parameter is set close to the refresh rate of the display then the programs runs in "fixed" frame rate mode, wherein the drawn frames are limited to the rate provided
-* If `frameRate = 0` then this indicates "default" mode, wherein the default frame rate settings for the window are applied.
-This should be equivalent to the "unlocked" mode for most systems.
-This is the default setting if you do not specify a frame rate in the file.

 ## Target Paths (Using Destinations)
 The `destinations` array within the target object overrides much of the default motion behavior in the target motion controls.
 Once a destinations array (including more than 2 destiantions) is specified all other motion parameters are considered unused.
 Once a `destinations` array is specified only the following fields from the [target configuration](###-Target-Configuration) apply: